gherardovarando/gherardovarando.github.io/index.md

 ### Position

-Starting soon a postdoc at University of Valencia, in the [Image and Signal Processing Group](https://isp.uv.es/).
+postdoc at University of Valencia, in the
+[Image and Signal Processing Group](https://isp.uv.es/).

 ### Research interests